Yousuf Butt: Overseas spell and return

+In January 2026, Butt joined the Philippines Football League side Stallion Laguna.
+In July 2026, Butt returned to Danish 2nd Division side Ishøj.

 International career

 Youth

 Butt was first called up to represent the Pakistan national under-23 team in January 2011 for the 2012 Summer Olympics qualifiers under Tariq Lutfi.
 He had previously been called up for the 2010 Asian Games, but was stopped by the Pakistan Football Federation due to alleged late document submission to the Pakistan Olympic Association.
 He had bought a non-refundable air ticket and received no compensation from the PFF.

 He made his debut in the Olympic qualifiers as a starter against Malaysia, losing the match 0–2, conceding both goals in the first half, and eventually being replaced by Muhammad Omar in the second half.

 Senior

 Butt made his senior debut for the national team in November 2012 against Singapore, as a replacement in the second half for the captain Jaffar Khan, who conceded two of the goals in the eventual 0–4 defeat.

-He played as the main goalkeeper for Pakistan including the AFC Challenge Cup qualifiers of 2014, the 2013 SAFF Championship, as well as the 2013 Philippine Peace Cup.
+He played as the main goalkeeper for Pakistan including in the AFC Challenge Cup qualifiers of 2014, the 2013 SAFF Championship, as well as in the 2013 Philippine Peace Cup.

-After being left out for both the 2014 Asian Games and 2018 FIFA World Cup's Asian qualifiers 1st round of March 2015, Butt returned after almost 5 years away to be the starting goalkeeper in the 2018 SAFF Championship, where he made the most amount of saves till reaching the semifinals, earning the title of "Safe Hands".
+After being left out of the squad for both the 2014 Asian Games and the 2018 FIFA World Cup's Asian qualifiers 1st round of March 2015, Butt returned after almost 5 years away to be the starting goalkeeper in the 2018 SAFF Championship, where he made the most saves till the semi-finals, earning the sobriquet "Safe Hands".

 He was also called for the Panjab football team in the 2018 CONIFA World Football Cup, where he made 2 appearances.

 After years of inactivity due to the ban on Pakistan Football Federation by FIFA, Butt earned his first cap as captain of the national team in the opening match against Mauritius at the 2023 Mauritius Four Nations Cup.
 On 17 October 2023, Butt captained Pakistan in his home debut with the national team in Islamabad after 11 years, in a 1–0 win against Cambodia in the second leg of the first round of the 2026 FIFA World Cup qualification, to be Pakistan's first ever victory in a World Cup qualifying match, which sent them through to the second round by winning 1–0 on aggregate.